The Wind in the Willows (1987 film): Plot

-The "well-known and popular" Mr. Toad of Toad Hall (voice of Charles Nelson Reilly), a conceited and impulsive animal, embarks on a madcap river voyage in a paddleboat, nearly shipwrecking his friend Ratty (voiced with affection by Roddy McDowall) who is out for a leisurely row.
+The "well-known and ever popular" Mr. Toad of Toad Hall (voice of Charles Nelson Reilly), a conceited and impulsive animal, embarks on a madcap river voyage in a paddleboat, nearly shipwrecking his friend Ratty (voiced by Roddy McDowall) who is out for a leisurely row.
 At the same time, Toad whelms the entrance to the subterranean home of Moley (voice of Eddie Bracken).
 So disturbed, Moley comes above ground for the first time in his life, and is positively amazed by the surface world.
 At once he meets Ratty, who invites him to come along on his river cruise ("Wind in the Willows").
 All too soon, Toad returns and recklessly overturns Ratty's boat, nearly drowning Moley, but Ratty saves him and pushes him along to shore.

 Ratty, not taking kindly to interference of nature, resolves to have it out with Toad, and he and Moley paddle down the river together ("Messing Around in Boats").
-On the way downriver to Toad Hall, they pass Badger (voice of José Ferrer), who is tending his land on the riverbank.
+On their way downriver to Toad Hall, they pass Badger (voice of José Ferrer), who is tending his land on the riverbank.
 Despite their friendly greetings, Badger gruffly reminds them that he is not the most social of animals and retreats.
 At Toad Hall, Ratty and Moley find that Toad (true to his form) has tired of boating and instead developed an appetite for overnight wagoneering.
 Not one to take no for an answer, Toad invites them to come along on his first trip, but Moley and Ratty find that he has planned the journey with complete disregard to packing food and drink ("We Don't Have Any Paté de Foie Gras").
 Toad shrugs off the criticism.
-The next day, their wagon is almost wrecked by a passing motorcar while the horse runs away and gets lost, inspiring Toad to forget wagoneering and turn his undivided attention to motoring.
+The next day, their wagon is almost wrecked by a passing motorcar while the horse runs away and gets lost, inspiring Toad to forget wagoneering and turn his undivided attention to motoring, and as Moley and Ratty take a train, Toad boards a separate one.
 Within days of buying his first car ("Messing Around in Cars"), his reckless driving demolishes it ("Mr. Toad").